Things to do in Cuyahoga Valley National Park near Cleveland, Ohio

-The Deep Lock Quarry park runs right next to the Towpath Trail, however, no bikes are permitted on the Quarry Trail.
+The Deep Lock Quarry runs right next to the Towpath Trail, and bikes are allowed on the paved portion to access the Towpath.

 Kids (and adults) will love exploring the moss-covered rocks and ancient rock formations.
 I felt transported to somewhere mysterious like Angkor Wat, the jungles of far-off lands seemingly placed in Northeast Ohio.

-Ok, so this is technically three areas, not one, but they are all within a short drive.
+This is technically three areas, not one, but they can all be accessed from the same general parking area.

 Next is the park’s showstopper, Brandywine Falls.
-With a 60 foot drop, Brandywine is the second largest waterfall in Ohio.
-This area was chockablock full of tourists but still worth the stop.
-My favorite part was the walkway TO the falls- the boardwalk is suspended from the stone cliffs.
+With a 60-foot drop, Brandywine is the second-largest waterfall in Ohio.
+This area is typically full of tourists, but still worth the stop.
+My favorite part is the walkway TO the falls- the boardwalk is suspended from the stone cliffs.